-This course is designed to introduce the student to the fundamental skills involved in rock climbing.
+(0-2-1)This course is designed to introduce the student to the fundamental skills involved in rock climbing.
 The student will have the opportunity to experience top belayed climbs of various difficulties.
 The Carolina Climbing Wall will be used for teaching and a field trip to a designated climbing area will be part of the course requirements.
-Prerequisite: None.
-Offered: On demand.